Cogwheel-Validator/spectra-gnoland-indexer/README.md

 ### 🦾 Pros:

 - The indexer process the data using goroutines and channels, which can provide a faster processing of the data.
+Some early test on the real data showed about 2vCPU can index 10K blocks in about 2m30s while the 4vCPU can index 10K blocks in about 1m30s.
 - The program has 2 modes that can be used for the indexing of the data.
 This can be useful for the testing, partial indexing of the chain or gradual indexing of the chain.
 - The data is stored ready to be used for any kind of analytics and visualization with any programming language.
 - No need to deal with Amino encoding and decoding for the messagess as the indexer decodes the messages and stores them in the database.